florianjehn/Using-QGIS-and-Google-Earth-Engine-to-analyze-the-environment/README.md

 * The Final Project Pseudocode (15 points) has to be submitted by the end of week 10.
 * The Final Project Execution (15 points) has to be submitted at the end of week 12.

+The grading focusses less on Google Earth Engine, as it is likely that the students will struggle here most.

 This course reuses material from https://github.com/ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS (published under GNU Public License), https://github.com/google/earthengine-community (published under Apache-2.0 license, same as this repository) and https://github.com/csaybar/EEwPython (published under Apache-2.0 license, same as this repository) .